Greece Travel – Philosophy For KIDS

 “Wise men talk because they have something to say; fools, because they have to say something.”

-Travel to Greece – Philosophy for KIDS – Aristotle
+Greece Travel – Philosophy for KIDS – Aristotle

 Aristotle was Plato’s student.